top of page

 According to a source close to the community, Mr Culligan had close ties to the families at the infamous Dale Farm site about 20 miles away at Crays Hill, near Basildon, which was partially demolished by the local council in 2011.

-There were a series of planning appeals, which the travellers lost in 2006, before trashing and desterting the camp after Epping Forest Council secured an injunction against any further occupation.
+There were a series of planning appeals, which the travellers lost in 2006, before trashing and desterting the camp (pictures above and below) after Epping Forest Council secured an injunction against any further occupation.

 It was later bulldozed and bunded up to prevent re-entry by bailiffs acting for the council.